suryakaduru/Text_summarizer_pipeline/README.md

 ```

 This script will:
-- Load and preprocess the dataset
+- Load and parses the dataset
-- Run the summarization model
+- Summarizes dialogues using the model
 - Evaluate generated summaries using ROUGE
+- returns dialouge, reference, generated summary and scores (have a look on sam_res.txt file for output)
 ---

+# Trade-offs and designs

+- Pre-trained vs. Fine-tuned: This project uses a pre-trained model with zero-shot inference.
+While fine-tuning could improve results, the trade-off was speed, simplicity, and hardware constraints.
+- Pipeline vs. Raw generate(): We used HuggingFace's pipeline for prototyping and readability.
+In production, switching to generate() allows more control (e.g., token logging)
+- ROUGE as Metric: ROUGE provides quick lexical overlap scoring but lacks semantic understanding.
+Future work can explore BERTScore or human evaluations.

-##  Testing
+##  Testing (optional to get insights on the dataset)

 Run test cases with: